 Project coordinator: Hungarian Academy of Sciences

 Project partners: Kaunas University of Technology, Hellenic Foundation for European and Foreign Policy, University of Hamburg, Charles University in Prague, University of Amsterdam, Adam Mickiewicz University, Poznan, The School of Communication and Media, n.o.
-(SKAMBA), University for Business Engineering and Management (Bosnia and Hercegovina), European Citizen Action Service, University of Turin, The Glasgow Caledonian University, University of Copenhagen, University of Barcelona, Paris Pantheon-Sorbonne University
+(SKAMBA), University for Business Engineering and Management (Bosnia and Hercegovina), European Citizen Action Service, University of Turin, The Glasgow Caledonian University, University of Copenhagen, University of Barcelona (UB), Paris Pantheon-Sorbonne University